AllenInstitute/PeakRankR/README.md

 # PeakRankR

 The R Package can be used to prioritize a list of enahncers/peaks from different groups (e.g. celltypes, subclasses) for cloning and targeting the group of interest.
-It takes in tsv file with coordinates (header required) and two column file listing the bigwig file path and sample id as input and returns the tsv file with n_top (user provided) prioritized peaks for each group
+It takes in 3 coloumn bed file with coordinates (header required) and two column file listing the bigwig file path and sample id as input and returns the tsv file with n_top (user provided) prioritized peaks for each group

 ## Required tools to install and run PeakRankR